 Even though you brush your own teeth two or three times a day, you still see your dentist for an exam and cleaning at least once a year.
 Your pets do not have the ability to keep their mouth healthier than yours – they need the same care you do!
 Gingivitis can cause multiple health issues.
 Your pet may be living in pain!

 Maybe even more important is the fact that many problems hide in pet’s mouths and will only be recognized with a thorough exam.
-In January, we will have dental x-rays, but for right now if we see that your pet has really bad teeth in your pre-dental exam, is infected or is in pain, we may refer you to a dental expert who will do a dental exam & x-rays under anesthesia.
+In the future, we will have dental x-rays, but for right now if we see that your pet has really bad teeth in your pre-dental exam, is infected or is in pain, we may refer you to a dental expert who will do a dental exam & x-rays under anesthesia.
 We do not want your pet to suffer unnecessarily and want only the best for your pet!
 If our Vet feels your pet can wait a while for our x-ray machine, we will schedule you at the earliest possible time.

 It is difficult to thoroughly examine the mouth of an awake animal, so when you come in for your cleaning, we may find additional problems that were not obvious.
 Studies have found that x-rays identify important problems in teeth that looked normal to the naked eye in over 25% of dogs and 40% of cats.

 If you are new to us, you can take advantage of our FREE new client exam and the Vet will be glad to give you an estimate.
-If you are already an existing client, when you have your next exam, the Veterinarian can give you a dental estimate.
+If you are already an existing client, the Veterinarian can give you a dental estimate when you have your next exam